cwellsx/apis/docs/code-design/THIRDPARTY.md

 ## Graphviz

-The Graphviz process creates image files of the selected APIs, to be displayed by the renderer.
+Graphviz is used, to create image files of the selected APIs, to be displayed by the renderer.

+It also produces an image map, so the elements (i.e. nodes and edges) react to `onClick` and `onHover` events

+Graphviz automatically tries to optimize the layout of the graph.

 ## Electron